SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Volunteers/Onboarding.md

 This is a necessary procedure for *every* resident to ensure all legal agreements are clear and signed before arrival.

 #### Step 1: Your First Email
-To start the process, you must send an email to colivingliguria@gmail.com containing:
+To start the process, you must send an email to **colivingliguria@gmail.com** containing:
 1. A clear scan of your ID document (e.g., Passport, ID Card) that is valid for entry into Italy.
 2. If your nationality requires it, a clear scan of your **valid Visa or Residence Permit** for Italy.
-3. Your availability for a video call in the upcoming days.
+3. Your availability for a video call (if we haven't had one already).

 #### Step 2: The Video Call
 I, [[ColivingLiguria/People/Simone Testino]], will schedule a video call with you.
 During this call, I will: